roberta34/ReadsProfiler/README.md

     |__ *.txt    ## It contains a short description on every book inserted
 |   |-- server.c
 |   |-- ConnectionManager.hpp
-|   |-- ConnectionManager.hpp           ## Manages the communication from TCP
+|   |-- ConnectionManager.cpp           ## Manages the communication from TCP
 |   |-- DownloadManager.hpp
 |   |-- DownloadManager.cpp             ## Downloads the books and send them to the client
 |   |-- Protocol.hpp
 |   |-- Protocol.cpp
 |   |-- RecommendationEngine.hpp
-|   |-- RecommendationEngine.cpp       ## Generate personalized recommendations for every user, based on their behaviour
+|   |-- RecommendationEngine.cpp       ## Generates personalized recommendations for every user, based on their behaviour
 |   |-- RequestParser.hpp
-|   |-- RequestParser.cpp              ## Validates the request structure, identifies the operation to be performed
+|   |-- RequestParser.cpp              ## Validates the request structure
-(download, search, recommendation) and extracts the essential keywords.

 |   |-- SQLiteStorageLayer.hpp
 |   |-- SQLiteStorageLayer.cpp         ## Manages the database
 |   |-- SearchEngine.hpp
-|   |-- SearchEngine.cpp               ## Searches the books based on the criterias
+|   |-- SearchEngine.cpp               ## Searches the books based on the criteria
 |   |-- library.db
 |   |__ seed.sql
 |__ README.md